tfmalt/permutestring/README.md

 # Walk a list of words

-This was a programming challenge I got that bothered me because I didn't find a solution right way.
+This was a programming challenge I got that really bothered me because I didn't find a solution right way.
 So I implemented one.
 You can probably use it to see in which areas I'm rusty, how I go about problem solving and my approach to best practices.